How can an NRI Invest in the Indian Stock Market & Mutual Funds?

 1. Firstly, you can only invest but not take part in intraday trading, and

-2. You can invest in a maximum of 10% of shares of a company.
+2. You can invest in a maximum of 10% of shares in a company.

 RBI has strict regulations related to these factors.
 When an NRI purchases 8% or around stakes of a company, RBI starts monitoring the investor, and without intimation and affirmation from RBI, the NRI investor cannot invest in further stakes of the company, and anyway, 10% is the maximum stake one can invest in.